gridbugs/llama/README.md

 `llama` is a library for building software-defined modular synthesizers in a declarative style.
-It can be used to implement programs that generate audio using components that should be familiar to anyone who has played with a synthesizer before.
+It can be used to implement programs that generate audio using components commonly found in synthesizers such as oscillators, envelope generators, and low/high pass filters.
 It can also be used from `utop` or other ocaml repl environments to perform music live.

 ## Llama in Action